wick3dr0se/egor/README.md

 cargo add --git https://github.com/wick3dr0se/egor
 ```

-Example: Rendering a window, clearing the surface and drawing a circle with 100 segments
+Example: Creating a window, clearing the surface and drawing a circle with 100 segments
 ```rust
 App::new()
     .run(|gfx| {